atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 \
 heart; let us make an agreement to enjoy every pleasure as far as it will go."
 Hold, hold, " said she, drawing back her hand, I have no sort of ob jedhon to any kind of enjoyment;
-_ but I cannot poshbly think of con myself — There you must excuse me — No, no — I am very willing
+_ but I cannot poshbly think of con myself --There you must excuse me --No, no --I am very willing
 I to
 - ■ •
 / 1